-Chapter 10: Background Maps and Floor Plans
+Chapter 6: Background Maps and Floor Plans

-Background maps and floor plans are the main reason RescueLogic was created.
-Pictures help responders find alarms and trouble conditions quickly and easy.
-RescueLogic's background maps and floor plans are flexible, too.
-You can use practically any digital image file or photo to display devices, zones, and groups.
-This chapter will show you how to work with maps and floor plans - the background images that make up the backbone of your RescueLogic system.
+Background maps and floor plans are the real reason you use RescueLogic: they help responders find alarms and trouble conditions quickly and easy.
+RescueLogic' background maps and floor plans are flexible, too.
+You can use practically any digital file or photo to display devices, zones, and groups.
+This chapter will show you how to work with maps and floor plans-the background images that make up the backbone of your RescueLogic system.